Intel Xe GPU: New graphics architecture could debut this August

 Intel Xe GPU price – How much will Intel’s first dedicated GPU cost?

 Intel’s Xe GPU price is entirely up in the air, especially considering the lineup will likely extend beyond just the recently revealed DG1 dedicated graphics card.

 Reports suggest Intel’s Xe GPU will scale from integrated graphics in a laptop up to graphics cards explicitly built for supercomputers.
 In terms of the consider desktop graphics cards, it’s impossible to predict what price point Intel will aim for, but expect the cost to be competitive with AMD and Nvidia.

 Related: Nvidia Ampere

 Intel Xe GPU specs

 We don’t yet know specific specs for Intel’s upcoming Xe GPUs.
 We do at least know that the lineup is divided into three separate microarchitectures – Xe-LP, Xe-HP and Xe-HPC.

 The recently announced Intel DG1 card will feature the Xe-LP architecture.
 Xe-LP is the entry-level “Integrated” series which will be focused on 5W to 20W power consumption, while Xe-HP is expected to be the mid-ranger to go toe-to-toe with the likes of Nvidia and AMD.
 Lastly, there’s the Xe-HPC microarchitecture that’ll be non-consumer and aimed at server work.

-A leak from Digital Trends suggests one of the Intel Xe graphics cards will feature thermal design power of 500 watts, which higher than any other graphics card currently available.
+A leak from Digital Trends suggests one of the Intel Xe graphics cards will feature thermal design power of 500 watts, which is higher than any other graphics card currently available.
 This will almost definitely be referring to a graphics card intended for data servers or workstations rather than consumer gaming desktops.

 The leak also suggests Intel’s Xe GPUs will use ‘tile’ modules, differing to how AMD and Nvidia design their own graphics cards.
 This would allow the Xe GPU architecture to be scalable to function for various markets and performance requirements.

 Digital Trends also suggests Intel Xe will use high bandwidth memory (HBM) instead of GDDR6 and will offer PCI-e 4 compatibility.